Find information to help you as a Wesley Community Housing tenant.

 - for pet owners, ensure carpets are shampooed and the property fumigated.

-Please also tidy outside the property, ensuring all rubbish is removed from the property.
+Please also tidy outside the property, ensuring all rubbish is removed from the property and lawns.

-For all other questions about ending a tenancy contact us on 1800 770 602.
+For all other questions contact us on 1800 770 602, and request a copy of the Vacating Your Property Factsheet.

 During your final inspection, we will check to see if there is any unreported damage to the property and any unpaid accounts for rent, water etc.